alex-patterson-webdev/doctrine-query-filter/README.md

 ## About

-This module provides a wrapper around the [Doctrine ORM](https://github.com/doctrine/orm) `QueryBuilder` that allows developers to create object based query filters that promote flexibility and reusability.
+This module provides a wrapper around the [Doctrine ORM](https://github.com/doctrine/orm) `QueryBuilder` that allows developers to create object based DQL query components which aims to promote flexibility, reusability and testability.

 ## Why?

-The [Doctrine ORM](https://github.com/doctrine/orm) `QueryBuilder` is an already powerful *method* based abstraction of constructing `DQL` (which is itself an abstraction of SQL).
+The [Doctrine ORM](https://github.com/doctrine/orm) `QueryBuilder` is an already powerful *method* based abstraction of constructing `DQL`.

 Building queries using the `QueryBuilder` however can quickly become repetitive and inflexible in larger applications.
 The implementation often results in custom `EntityRepository` classes defining a long list of similar `findByFoo()` or `findOneByBar()` methods.
 These methods can take complex optional arguments in order to filter for a collection of entities.
 When client requirements change, you might find yourself coping boilerplate query building methods for very minor changes or manually constructing sections of DQL repetitively.

-## How?
+Such a "copy-pasting" approach can bloat code and cause additional head aches when queries need to be modified.

- This module solves these issues by allowing developers to encapsulate sections of `DQL` as objects and compose these together to form complex queries.
+The `Arp\DoctrineQueryFilter` module solves these issues by allowing developers to create a simple object that  encapsulates sections of `DQL`.

 ## Installation